memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 What can the documentation tell us about this macro?

 > Returns a pointer to a device object created from a Devicetree node, if any device was allocated by a driver.
-If no such device was allocated, this will fail at linker time.
-If you get an error that looks like `undefined reference to __device_dts_ord_<N>` [...]
+If no such device was allocated, this will fail at linker time with an error like `undefined reference to __device_dts_ord_<N>`

 Since we don't know yet what "_device objects_" are, this is a bit cryptic.
 There is, however, one good hint in the linker error message: It seems like this macro is trying to provide a reference to a symbol called `__device_dts_ord_<N>`, where `N` is a number.